< back to knowledge

 by Andreas Voniatis Founder.
 Fractional SEO Consultant.

-Online Customer reviews are everywhere in 2023.
+Online reviews are everywhere as we approach 2024.
 You can review pretty much anything, from a hotel to your local plumber.
 For consumers, these reviews can help them to make buying decisions.
 But for the businesses being reviewed, they can be make or break in terms of reputation.

-So just how prevalent and important are online Customer reviews in 2023?
+So just how prevalent and important are online customer reviews?
 We’ve surveyed the public, looked at search trends and crunched the numbers to present our round up of online review statistics for the year.

 Online Customer Reviews & Online Reputation Management: Key Statistics of 2023